Crown-Commercial-Service/digitalmarketplace-aws/terraform/README.md

 You will need to set up ```.envrc``` files for each project you wish to use which export the related ```AWS_PROFILE``` value for that project.
 Direnv (https://github.com/direnv/direnv) will load these automatically when using the Terraform wrapper script and Makefiles.

+You can find all the AWS profiles required in the [AWS accounts section](https://alphagov.github.io/digitalmarketplace-manual/aws-accounts.html#available-roles) of the Digital Marketplace manual.

 ### Example

 File: ~/.aws/credentials